What is Binge Eating Disorder?

 - Endocrine system

+Weight stigma has shaped how the medical field has historically defined health risks associated with BED.
 Limited access to medical and behavioral health services can lead to delayed diagnosis, misdiagnosis, or lack of diagnosis and treatment for people in larger bodies.

-Recovery is possible with specialized, evidence-based, care.
 Eating Recovery At Home, our virtual intensive outpatient program with specialized BED programming, offers a safe and inclusive healing environment to address binge eating and body image.
 Virtual care offers the added benefit of developing and practicing newly learned skills from the comfort and privacy of home.

+Wondering how to stop binge eating?
 In a small community with others who share similar experiences around food and body image, you will learn and practice a consistent, mindful eating approach while building skills to manage binge eating behaviors.

-What to Expect with Eating Recovery At Home
+What to expect with Eating Recovery At Home

 - Three 3-hour weekly groups including: